MK-Ale/2023BCI_decoding_lab/README.md

 At this point we can optionally try seeing what correlations we can come up with, and whether they are any useful at this stage, using the centered neuron firing data.
 You can feel free to play around with the data in your own way, or you can follow along with the lab suggestion.

-If this is the first time you are plotting anything, take a look at [this guide to using matplotlib]([https://pages.github.com/](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html))
+If this is the first time you are plotting anything, take a look at [this guide to using matplotlib](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html))
-You have imported this library as "plt", so you can plot by calling plt.plot() and using the correct syntax.
+You have imported this library as "plt" in the line "import matplotlib.pyplot as plt" at the top of your code file, so you can plot by calling plt.plot() and using the correct syntax.

 <details>
 <summary>Reveal Suggestion</summary>